chinapedia/wikipedia.abstract.en/Page/Kent.md

 Economy

-StreetFarmOastFrittendenKent(ValVannet)Apr2006.jpgs at Frittenden]] At the 2001 UK census,[44] employment statistics for the residents in Kent, including Medway, were as follows: 41.1% in full-time employment, 12.4% in part-time employment, 9.1% self-employed, 2.9% unemployed, 2.3% students with jobs, 3.7% students without jobs, 12.3% retired, 7.3% looking after home or family, 4.3% permanently sick or disabled, and 2.7% economically inactive for other reasons.
+s at Frittenden]] At the 2001 UK census,[44] employment statistics for the residents in Kent, including Medway, were as follows: 41.1% in full-time employment, 12.4% in part-time employment, 9.1% self-employed, 2.9% unemployed, 2.3% students with jobs, 3.7% students without jobs, 12.3% retired, 7.3% looking after home or family, 4.3% permanently sick or disabled, and 2.7% economically inactive for other reasons.
 Of residents aged 16–74, 16% had a higher education qualification or the equivalent, compared to 20% nationwide.[45]

 The average hours worked per week by residents of Kent were 43.1 for males and 30.9 for females.
 Their industry of employment was 17.3% retail, 12.4% manufacturing, 11.8% real estate, 10.3% health and social work, 8.9% construction, 8.2% transport and communications, 7.9% education, 6.0% public administration and defence, 5.6% finance, 4.8% other community and personal service activities, 4.1% hotels and restaurants, 1.6% agriculture, 0.8% energy and water supply, 0.2% mining, and 0.1% private households.
 This is higher than the whole of England for construction and transport/communications, and lower for manufacturing.